 Board member Libby Garvey supported the signs, saying they distinguish Arlington and highlight its exciting atmosphere as an urban village.

 “It’s so hugely personal,” Garvey said.
 “To me, if they’re done well, the sign, it gives the building a personality.”

 Under the new regulations, businesses will have to limit the use of lighted signs to 8:00 a.m to 10:00 p.m. (a midnight cut-off was originally proposed) if they face national monuments or lands, such as Arlington National Cemetery or the National Mall.
 Those signs also will be limited to only one per facade.
 The Board approved limiting the brightness of lighted signs that are within 100 feet of residential high rises.

 Board member Jay Fisette noted that whether for or against lighted signs, addressing the issue in the ordinance is “evolutionary.”
 Previously, the county did not have any set standards for these types of signs.

 The final point garnering attention dealt with signs in the public right-of-way.
-Under the new regulations, temporary signs advertising lost pets or community events — such as a meeting or spaghetti dinner — will be allowed provided they meet size requirements, are secured to the ground, and placed for no longer than seven consecutive days.
+Under the new regulations, temporary signs advertising lost pets or community events — such as a meeting or spaghetti dinner — will be allowed, provided they meet size requirements, are secured to the ground, and stay in place for no longer than seven consecutive days.
 Noncommercial signs that aren’t secured to the ground — like most A-frame signs — would be prohibited in the public right-of-way, but will still be allowed on private property.